Bacon Stuffed Griddle Cakes

-There is a certain pancake that has been following Betsy and I around lately.
+There is a certain pancake or griddle cake that haunted my dreams for a few years.
 The breakfast dish is centered around light and fluffy corn cakes that are stuffed with delicious things.

 Most recently, we tried them out at The Village Smithy in Carbondale.